 James McEntee values and includes stakeholders in all facets of the educational process.
 To encourage parent participation, McEntee maintains a system of two-way communication and employs a variety of ways to increase stakeholder communication.
 Not only is the School Accountability Report Card (SARC) available on the district's website, but pertinent school information, including results of the school evaluation process, school data, and school programs are also available to parents in the Principal's Newsletter, which is written in English and Spanish.
-Because parent and community participation is essential to student achievement, McEntee Academy provides a number of parent and community involvement opportunities including monthly "Coffee with the Principal and Dean".
+Because parent and community participation is essential to student achievement, McEntee Academy provides a number of parent and community involvement opportunities including monthly "Coffee with the Principal".
 In addition, parents and guardians are asked to sign a pledge to get involved and volunteer for educational excellence.

-School Site Council Meetings and English Language Advisory Committee meetings are held monthly and are open to all parents and guardians of McEntee students.
+School Site Council Meetings and English Language Advisory Committee meetings are held bimonthly and are open to all parents and guardians of McEntee students.
 Parents can also volunteer to assist in the classrooms, help with fundraising events, chaperone fieldtrips, and assist with other school events.

-For more information, please contact the Principal, Sylvia Villarreal, at 408-928-8906.
+For more information regarding parent involvement, please contact Tereasa Smith at 1-408-928-8906.